Concordium/concordium.github.io/source/mainnet/smart-contracts/guides/json-params.rst

 updateOperator() and UpdateOperatorParams
 =========================================

 Use the ``updateOperator()`` function to assign/remove another address to act as an operator for an address.
 ``UpdateOperatorParams`` in ``updateOperator()`` function is an array of ``UpdateOperator`` values.

 .. code-block:: rust

     /// A single update of an operator.
-    // Note: For the serialization to be derived according to the CIS2
-    // specification, the order of the fields cannot be changed.
     #[derive(Debug, Serialize)]
     pub struct UpdateOperator {
         /// The update for this operator.